samuelsn6399/myRunningLog1/README.md

 - Calculate and Display Data Based on External Factor (Date)
 - Create a List, Populate it With Several Values, Retrieve at Least One Value, and Use It
 ## Special Instructions
+1) Clone the repository
+2) Open the project in .NET
+3) run program.cs
+4) Follow the prompted instructions (sometimes takes a second to load)